harbortype/glyphs-scripts/README.md

 - **New Tab with Repeating Components and Paths:** Opens a new Edit tab with glyphs that contain multiple instances of the same component or path.
 They might be interpolating with the wrong ones!

-### Kerning

-- **New Tab with Kerning Exceptions:** Opens a new Edit tab containing all kerning exceptions for the current master.
-- **New Tab with Kerning Pairs for Selected Glyph:** Opens a new tab with kerning pairs for the selected glyph (minus diacritics).
-- **New Tab with Missing Kerning Pairs:** Compares two glyphs files and opens a new tab with missing kerning pairs for the current master.
-- **New Tab with Zero Kerning Pairs:** Opens a new tab with missing kerning pairs (value set as zero) for each master.

 ### Layers

 - **Copy Master into Sublayer:** Copies a master into a sublayer of another master for the selected glyphs.
 Useful for creating COLR/CPAL color fonts.
 Based on [@mekkablue](https://github.com/mekkablue/Glyphs-Scripts)'s Copy Layer to Layer script.
 Needs Vanilla.
 - **Remove all layers for the current master:** Deletes all non-master layers for the current master (including bracket and brace layers) in selected glyphs.

+### Metrics and Kerning

+- **New Tab with Kerning Exceptions:** Opens a new Edit tab containing all kerning exceptions for the current master.
+- **New Tab with Kerning Pairs for Selected Glyph:** Opens a new tab with kerning pairs for the selected glyph (minus diacritics).
+- **New Tab with Missing Kerning Pairs:** Compares two glyphs files and opens a new tab with missing kerning pairs for the current master.
+- **New Tab with Zero Kerning Pairs:** Opens a new tab with missing kerning pairs (value set as zero) for each master.

 ### Paths